 AccessCSforAll (formerly AccessCS10K) works to increase the successful participation of students with disabilities in K-12 computing.
 K-12 students with disabilities in computing courses may encounter tools and curricula that are inaccessible to screen readers used by students who are blind or have reading-related disabilities such as dyslexia.
 Content embedded in images without text-based alternatives accessible by screen readers also creates barriers.
 Students who are deaf require captions or transcriptions of audio content and students with disabilities can benefit from curricular features that facilitate access to them.

 AccessCSforAll is a Research-Practitioner Partnership.
-Our partners include Code.org and schools nationwide, including those that serve students who are deaf, are blind, or have learning disabilities.
-Together they are creating and testing the effectiveness of an accessible version of AP Computer Science Principles.
-AccessCSforAll also partners with College Board to ensure that they are ready to fully accommodate students with disabilities in their testing.
+Our partners include CS curriculum providers, in-service and pre-service providers, and organizations that support K-12 CS teachers and schools nationwide, including those that serve students who are deaf, are blind, or have learning disabilities.
+Together they are decreasing barriers such as inaccessible tools and curriculum while improving access to quality computer science education for students with disabilities.

 AccessCSforAll develops resources, such as the following: